 As part of ATI's commitment to get students off to a great professional start, each trade program student will receive a starter tool set at the time of graduation.
 These tools will be specific to the student's chosen program.
-The tool kit is a graduation gift from ATI and may not be modified or traded in for its cash value as it.
-In order to receive the tool kit, candidates for graduation must have a zero balance in their student accounts with ATI or monthly financial arrangement with the school, have a minimum of 60% of tuition paid, and be current on payment status with the financial arrangement.
+The tool kit is a graduation gift from ATI and may not be modified or traded in for its cash value.
+In order to receive the tool kit, candidates for graduation must either have a zero balance in their student accounts with ATI or have a monthly financial arrangement with the school, on which they have a minimum of 60% of tuition paid and are current on their payment status, as of the date of their graduation.